zxkane/servers/src/slack/README.md

    - `reactions:write` - Add emoji reactions to messages
    - `users:read` - View users and their basic information

-3. Configure User Scopes (for search functionality):
-   Navigate to "OAuth & Permissions" and add this scope:
-   - `search:read` - Search workspace content that the user has access to

 4. Install App to Workspace:
    - Click "Install to Workspace" and authorize the app
-   - Save the "User OAuth Token" that starts with `xoxp-`
    - Save the "Bot User OAuth Token" that starts with `xoxb-`

 5. Get your Team ID (starts with a `T`) by following [this guidance](https://slack.com/help/articles/221769328-Locate-your-Slack-URL-or-ID#find-your-workspace-or-org-id)